lxjwlt/split-webpack-plugin/README.md

 ![Node version][node-image] [![NPM version][npm-image]][npm-url]

-This is a [webpack](http://webpack.github.io/) plugin for Automating division process of files.
-That can be more helpful while we should divide all files manually, especially using multiple third-party libraries.
-You can simply divide your files by size or the number of modules each file contains.
+This is a [webpack](http://webpack.github.io/) plugin for Automating segmentation process of files.
+That can be more helpful when we should split all files manually, especially using multiple third-party libraries.
+You can simply divide your files by size or the number of eventually segmented files.

+> This plugin works with **webpack 1.x and 2.x**

 ## Installation